zaeemzadeh/Parallel-Sparse-Recovery/README.md

 ```

 ## Running the Code
+You can  run/edit the code [here](https://codeocean.com/capsule/0906525/tree).

-To run this program you need to install armadillo, BLAS, LAPACK, and boost packages.
+To run this program on your local machine, you need to install armadillo, BLAS, LAPACK, and boost packages.

 **Recommended Packages:** cmake, libarmadillo-dev, libarpack-dev, libarpack2-dev, libblas-dev, libboost-dev, liblapack-dev, libomp-dev, libsuperlu-dev.
 You can install these libraries using apt-get.